Margaret Fay Shaw: Language revivalist

-In 1937, the Campbells travelled to Nova Scotia with an Ediphone to record Canadian Gaelic folklore and traditional singers.
+In 1937, the Campbells traveled to Nova Scotia with an Ediphone to record Canadian Gaelic folklore and traditional singers.
 The Campbells spent six weeks in Cape Breton before moving on to Antigonish County, where they used the Ediphone to record upon wax cylinders 95 traditional Gaelic songs and ballads, two games, seven local songs, and three original songs sung by their composer.
 The Campbells also persuaded Jonathon G. MacKinnon, the former editor of the literary magazine Mac-Talla, to introduce him to Gabriel Syllibuy, the Chief of Cape Breton's indigenous Mi'kmaq people.
 The Campbells recorded Syllibuy as he described, in the Mikmaq language, an account from the oral tradition about the arrival of the first Gaels in the Province.
 The Campbells also recorded other Mikmaqs singing Catholic plainsong hymns in Mikmaq.

 The Canadian Gaelic song recordings the Campbells made in Nova Scotia were later transcribed into musical notation with the assistance of Irish traditional musician and collector Séamus Ennis and published in the volume Songs Remembered in Exile: Traditional Gaelic Songs from Nova Scotia Recorded in Cape Breton and Antigonish County in 1937, with an Account of the Causes of the Highland Emigration, 1790–1835.

 They lived in Barra until the Campbells went into long-term debt to purchase the Hebridean island of Canna in 1938.

 After having to take over the running of the Canna estate during her husband's brief mental breakdown and institutionalization, Shaw followed her husband into the Catholic Church in Scotland a few years after his own conversion in 1946.
 But she always insisted that her favorite English-language Presbyterian hymns from her childhood, such as Charles Wesley's Christ the Lord is Risen Today, be sung during Low Mass at St Columba's R.C.
 Church upon Canna, to the incomprehension of the island's Gaelic-speaking population.

-In 1949, Shaw had a lengthy face to face meeting inside Boosey and Hawes Music Shop in London and played several of her field recordings for visiting Hungarian composer Zoltan Kodaly.
+In 1949, Shaw had a lengthy face-to-face meeting inside Boosey and Hawes Music Shop in London and played several of her field recordings for visiting Hungarian composer Zoltan Kodaly.

 After years of taking care of her husband during multiple mental health struggles, Shaw was finally able to find enough time to complete her life's work: Folksongs And Folklore Of South Uist, which was published by Routledge & Kegan Paul in 1955.
 Ray Perman has described the resulting volume, upon whose strength Shaw "was awarded four honorary degrees", by the Universities of Edinburgh, Aberdeen, St Francis Xavier, and the National University of Ireland, as "a selection of the songs she had taken down, including songs in praise of South Uist, love songs, lullabies, laments, songs of exile, songs as accompaniment to dancing or working, such as milking songs, spinning songs and waulking songs.
 She also included stories and anecdotes, prayers, proverbs, herbal medicines, charms and recipes."